blogmonster

 How do I navigate this place?

 If you would like to browse the blog posts, I recommend using the directory index to look under the posts directory, as there are not many of them, and their titles are descriptive; however, the notes should best be browsed via the tags index.
-The original publish date and latest edit date are added to blog posts as tags, so you can also browse by date from the tag index.
+I order my tags using a very specific scheme, you can read about it here.
+The original publish date and latest edit date of the blog posts are added as tags, so you can also browse by date from the tag index.
+Notes do not have publish or edit dates as the content is less volatile or important to keep track of.
+I might add an edit date to a note if there is a major revision that I feel is significant enough to record.

 Tag Usage